 Make your communications accessible to everyone.
 Write clearly, make user-friendly layouts, consider colour, describe images, and give videos captions and transcripts.

 Finally, bring in the experts to help you in this specialist area.
-Curate a bank of informative content – from nutrition to financial wellbeing.
+Curate a bank of informative content – from nutrition to financial wellbeing at work.
 Create your own seminars or ‘Ask an expert’ service by inviting internal or external speakers to offer advice on important issues.

 The best wellbeing programmes and initiatives will be useless if you don’t have a company culture that supports them and inspires people to look after their physical and mental health.